theofil/HerwigCMSDev/README.md

 in the command line.

 ### Ultralegacy CMSSW_10_6_22
+First loing to lxplus7.cern.ch and switch to the folder you want to place the CMSSW_10_6_22 installation.
 ```
 export SCRAM_ARCH="slc7_amd64_gcc700" # setenv for csh
-scram list CMSSW_10_6 # Gives list of available releases, most recent at time of writing is 10_6_22:
+scram list | grep CMSSW_10_6 # Gives list of available releases, most recent at time of writing is 10_6_22:
 cmsrel CMSSW_10_6_22
 cd CMSSW_10_6_22/src
 cmsenv